loregrc/Computational-intelligence/README.md

     - My report for this course

 # Note
-Labs has been made in collaboration with:
+Labs have been made in collaboration with:

 - Luca Barbato s320213
 - Giuseppe Roberto Allegra s305063